auth0-samples/auth0-angular-samples/02-Custom-Login-Form/README.md

-# Auth0 Angular Custom Login
+# Auth0 Angular Custom Login Form

 This sample demonstrates how to add authentication with a custom login form to an Angular application using Auth0.
 The sample uses the Angular CLI.